joshgerdes/jekyll-uno/_drafts/azure-arc-bridge-implementing-and-testing.md

 12. ![](/uploads/azure_arc_vsphere_vmguestagent.png)
 13. Click **Enable**
 14. It can take a few minutes to onboard these clients.
 If it fails, then pick a single Virtual Machine and attempt to onboard that.
-15. You can now repeat the process to onboard Networks, Resource Pools,
+15. You can now repeat the process to onboard Networks, Resource Pools etc.

+### Manage Virtual Machines in Microsoft Azure

+Now that you have set up an Azure Arc Bridge, and onboarded vCenter resources.
+You can now see and manage your vCenter Virtual Machines in Azure, examples below.

+#### Restart Virtual Machines

 ### Troubleshooting